SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 - Extensions of all other value types with a null value
 - Any nullable value type is an instance of the `System.Nullable<T>` structure
-- Because they are reference types, thus their default value is `null`

     ```csharp
     int  ten = 10;